borisdayma/docs/docs/started.md

 ## Overview

-`wandb` is a tool that helps track and visualize machine learning model training at scale.
+`wandb` is a tool that helps track and visualize machine learning experiments.

 You can pronounce it w-and-b (as we originally intended), wand-b (because it's magic like a wand), or wan-db (because it saves things like a database).